 Events – Fair to Nature

 Our event which would have been held at Raveningham Estate later this year on wet grassland management and arable reversion will not go ahead due to current restriction.
-This year’s event for farmers and landowners will be held in November via Teams.
-Don’t forget to book!
-The event booking form can be downloaded here.
+This year’s event for farmers and landowners will be held in November via Teams. *Please note this event has now ended.

 We plan for next year’s event to be held at British Sugar, Cantley, grazing marshes, following on from the building of a great working relationship which has evolved over the past few months!